cglorious/fruits-parlor-crown-frontend/notes.md

 [ x ] form - load with javascript on click
 [   ] post fetch request
 [   ] add function for dropdown in form
+[   ] function - if no image, default to Luna

 - how to set multiple attributes to node